onera/Cassiopee/Converter/doc/source/Filter.rst

     :param a: modified pyTree
     :type a: pyTree
-    :param znp: path of zones to load from (starting from top)
+    :param znp: paths of zones to load (must be a list of 'BaseName/ZoneName')
     :type znp: list of strings

     *Example of use:*